-We are currently working to improve our NHS and private dance-specialist healthcare services to include comprehensive mental health support.
-Whilst we are working on this, we have gathered together some useful resources on various mental health topics for dancers, dance teachers and directors to utilise.
-For specific questions about mental health, please send them through to and our team will seek advice from our Dance Medicine and Science expert panel to answer your query.
+We have gathered together some useful resources on various mental health topics for dancers, dance teachers and directors to utilise.
+For specific questions about mental health, please send them through to firstname.lastname@example.org and our team will seek advice from our Dance Medicine and Science expert panel to answer your query.

 Or click on one of the topics below to find related resources, or scroll down to browse through them all...

 If you are looking for a dance-specialist psychologist, psychotherapist/counsellor, dance movement psychotherapist or any other holistic mental health practitioner, any of the following services can support you

 Starting the conversation about mental health

-Heads Together: Heads Together are a charity supported by the Duke and Duchess of Cambridge and Prince Harry who work in partnership with inspiring charities with decades of experience in tackling stigma, raising awareness, and providing vital help for people with mental health challenges.
+Heads Together: Heads Together is a charity that works in tackling stigma, raising awareness, and providing vital help for people with mental health challenges.
 To find out more visit their website.

 We love this video Heads Together have released of model Adowa Aboah talking to her mum, Camilla, about the first time she started talking about her struggles with mental health.